Market town (Kingdom of Hungary)

 Log houses were a typical type of dwellings in Hungary in the Árpád era.

 The second wife of Matthias Corvinus, King of Hungary, was Beatrice of Aragon.

 Villages established in valleys usually consisted of houses built on long and narrow plots of land.

 Wines of the Tokaj wine-growing region are well known worldwide.

 Small farms usually located near the border of rural towns, inhabited by peasants.

 Machines powered by animals were mainly used in mills, for grinding grains.

-Medieval townhouses were built from stone or brick and were several stories high.
+Medieval townhouses were built from stone or brick and were several storeys high.